Ports in Helsinki - Guide for Cruise Visitors

 Vuosaari Harbour is far from the city centre, and it’s unlikely that your cruise ship will dock there.
 However, some scheduled ferries do arrive at this harbour.
 For example, if you are coming from Tallinn Muuga port.

 Travellers at this port usually bring their cars on the ferry, so the distant location isn’t an issue.
-This port is quite convenient for drivers, as it avoids the need to navigate the complicated city centre of Helsinki.
+This port is quite convenient for drivers, as it eliminates the need to navigate Helsinki’s city centre’s complicated streets.
 Taxis to the city centre are expensive, public transport takes time, and sightseeing buses don’t serve the area.
 If you’re visiting Helsinki for a day, this isn’t the best place to arrive.

 Public Transportation for Helsinki Cruise Visitors